SenseLogic/CODA/README.md

     }
     ```

-*   Declare selectors in this order :
+*   Declare combinators in this order :
+    *   element
     *   #id
     *   .class
     *   :first-child